dharmendra-lingaiah/platform-docs/platform/manual/tutorial/custom-api.rst

 Hasura provides easy ways to deploy custom microservices by either specifying ``docker`` images or by directly pushing code via ``git``.

-Let us explore the 2 use cases:
+Let's explore the two use cases:

 Custom code: Adding a simple web-server to serve a UI
 -----------------------------------------------------